drand/drand/README.md

 There are two ways to run a drand daemon: using TLS or using plain old regular un-encrypted connections.
 Drand by default tries to use TLS connections.
+The daemon does not go automatically in background, so you must run it with ` & ` in your terminal, or within a screen / tmux session, or with the `-d` option enabled for the docker commands.

 #### With TLS